bozidar-lebesgue/dawn-happybeing-bozidar/.github/CONTRIBUTING.md

 Themes run on the [evergreen Web](https://www.w3.org/2001/tag/doc/evergreen-web/).
 We leverage the latest web browsers to their fullest, while maintaining support for the older ones through progressive enhancement—not polyfills.

 We write bespoke Web-native code with no abstractions.
-Frameworks, libraries, and dependencies don’t belong in our themes.
+Frameworks, libraries, and dependencies don't belong in our themes.

 We engage with the browser ecosystem on behalf of our merchants to make Web-native ecommerce the best it can be.

-“Don’t repeat yourself” is an anti-pattern.
-We do our utmost best to do more with less, but we don’t build abstractions around repetition.
+“Don't repeat yourself” is an anti-pattern.
+We do our utmost best to do more with less, but we don't build abstractions around repetition.
 Instead, we use linting and testing to enforce consistently-good and up-to-date Web-native code.

 ### Lean, fast, and reliable